 4. Generation of Claims

 Among the medical billing process steps is the generation of claims.
-The medical assistant will then utilize the superbill to prepare a medical claim and
+The medical assistant will then utilize the superbill to prepare a medical claim and submit it to the patient’s insurance provider.

 After you generate it, the biller must look it over carefully to ensure it meets payer and HIPPA standards, including coding and format standards for medical claims.